 Place pans of pasta or potatoes on appropriately sized baking sheets to make it easier to get the pans in and out of the oven

-The food quantities chart gives you valuable information on how much food to purchase for the most common party foods.
+The food quantities chart gives you valuable information on how much food to

-Questions and Answers will provide "real life" help from people like you who are cooking or large groups of people
+These Questions and Answers will provide "real life" help from people like you who are cooking or large groups of people

 This large quantity pasta recipe makes approximately 3 13" x 9" x 2" pans or 2 12" x 20" x 4" pans.
 Serving size is about 1 cup.
 This recipe can be cut in half to serve 25